The 50th Anniversary of The Workshops

 “This week I am giving you permission to fail.”
 I would tell each new class on Sunday evening.
 “No one is going to fire you if you make a mistake.
 In fact failure is applauded here.
 If you screw up, don’t say it’s a mistake.
 Call it an essay, an attempt, a trial, an exercise, anything but a mistake.
 Then it becomes just part of the learning process.”

-Building The Workshops became my mission in life, but I did not do this alone.
-The students, the faculty, my staff, even the sponsors helped me realize what this dream wanted to be.
-For by now, the place had a life of its own.
-It had far out distanced my original vision.
-I was now the stage manager behind the curtain making magic happen out front.
-The Workshops became the place I'd always wanted to attend, a place were creativity, risk, hard work zand having fun helps people discover and release their creative potential.
+But, I did not do this alone.
+The students, the faculty, my staff, and even the sponsors helped me realize what this dream wanted to be.
+By now, the place had taken on a life of its own.
+It had pushed my original vision further.
+I was now the stage manager behind the curtain, making magic happen out front.
+The workshops became the place I'd always wanted to attend, a place where creativity, risk, hard work, and having fun helped people discover and release their creative potential.

 David H. Lyman